maikeleckelboom/seqlok-lab/packages/core/docs/architecture/13-implementation-notes-kernel.md

 - Optional richer status on public APIs (`withinWithStatus`, observer-style `snapshotWithStatus`) that surface `SpinStatus` directly.
 - Dedicated boolean planes if/when runtimes expose atomic 8-bit operations with suitable semantics.
-- A first-class observer binding in core that wraps seqlock readers with explicit degrade policies for visualizers.
+- [moved to core] A first-class observer binding in `@seqlok/core` for seqlock readers is now implemented (`bindObserver`, see ADR-00Z).
+The remaining future toggles are about *how* observers budget and degrade, not about their existence.

 Any such feature must preserve the core invariants: